arupiot/raspi_framebuffer/README.md

 **fbcp installation:**

+'fbcp' is a frame buffer copy/mirror application that's necessary for TFT screen.
+Installation:

 1. cmake is neccessary to create make-file for compilation: *sudo apt-get install cmake*
 2. disable VNC in sudo rasp-config
 3. download and build **fbcp**: